TommiPrami/DecimalRound/README.md

 > NOTE:
 >
 > Modifying the code gives on latest Delphi 11 following error: [dcc32 Fatal Error] F2084 Internal Error: L902
 > If/when this happens insted of compiling you need to build the code.
-COuld not find reason for this
+Could not find reason for this.

 ### Routines for rounding IEEE-754 floats to specified number of decimal fractions